United States Tourist Visa

 Can I work on a US tourist visa?

-No, the B1/B2 visa does not permit any form of paid employment in the United States.
-Working on a tourist visa is illegal and can result in deportation and permanent visa ineligibility.
+No, the B1/B2 visa strictly prohibits employment in the United States.
+Working on a tourist visa is illegal and will result in deportation and future visa bans.
+Business meetings and conferences are permitted on B1.

-Do I need to book flights before the visa interview?
+Do I need to book flights before applying?

-No, do not book non-refundable travel until your visa is approved.
-Having tentative travel plans is helpful for the interview, but confirmed bookings are not required.
+No, you should not book non-refundable flights until your visa is approved.
+Having a tentative itinerary is helpful, but consular officers understand that firm bookings come after approval.

 What is the approval rate for US visas from Nigeria?